 Our 10 healthiest and best fruits

-How can you add fruits and vegetables to your diet?
+How can you add fruits & veggies to your diet?

 Here are a few tips to get you started.

 - Add broccoli florets or sliced zucchini to your pizza topping.

 - With lasagna, tuck spinach, shredded carrots or sliced eggplant between the layers.

 - For all sandwiches, add lettuce, tomato and onion.

 - At work, snack on dried fruit instead of heading to the vending machine.

 - Add grapes, apple slices and pears to your chicken salad.